input-output-hk/partner-chains/docs/intro.md

 #### Running PostgreSQL

 A [PostgreSQL](https://www.postgresql.org/) database is a runtime requirement via db-sync as the indexer persists ledger state and events in the database.
-The Partner Chain node also needs to access the database directly.
+The partner chain node also needs to access the database directly.

 :warning: Make sure to create a database called `cexplorer` and make it accessible to the user which